ibalampanis/ai-ethics/greenliving.md

 ## 18. Sustainability  For Pet-Owners
 Embrace a greener lifestyle by selecting environmentally conscious pet toys.
 Ditch the plastic and opt for eco-friendly dog toys crafted from natural materials such as rice husk, rubber, and hemp, or consider those ingeniously made from recycled materials like old t-shirts.
 Also, Shop for sustainable dog food and eco-friendly cat food.
 Choosing sustainable pet food options can significantly decrease the carbon footprint linked with pet food production, which currently contributes to approximately 106 million tons of CO2 emissions [10].

+## 19. Minimalism

+Minimalism embodies a mindset that advocates for living a simpler, more intentional life.
+It revolves around the notion of prioritizing quality over quantity, where the focus lies on what truly enhances our well-being and purpose.
+This lifestyle emphasizes the deliberate reduction of unnecessary possessions, distractions, and clutter, aiming to create space for what truly matters.

+Following there are some practical tips to adopt a minimalist lifestyle

+1. **Use it or lose it**:
+2. **One in, one out**
+3. **Declutter first, organize afterward**
+4. **Wait before buying non-essentials**
+5. **Don’t keep things that bring up negative memories**
+6. **Declutter your entire home at the end of each season**
+7. **Shop with a list and stick to it**
+8. **The 50% rule**
+9. **If it’s not a “hell yes”, it’s a “no”**
+10. **Don’t keep duplicates**
+11. **Give everything a home**
+12. **Only keep things you love**
+13. **If it can be digitized, don’t keep the physical copy**
+14. **The 20/20 rule**

 # What are the benefits of Green Living?
 * Make a difference in pollution by following the above habits.